-The debate whether AR could reduce consumerism has generated the poster that Monica will present at the Persuasive Technologies conference at the University of Waterloo.
+The debate whether AR could reduce consumerism has generated the poster that Monica presented at the Persuasive Technologies conference at the University of Waterloo.
 Monica advocates for the benefits, while her co-author, Miriam Salah argues against.

-Validity beyond the present is the research-in-progress paper that will be presented at the International Society for Professional Innovation Management conference in Boston by Monica and MFA co-authors Eunmi Moon and Miriam Salah – programme available here: www.dropbox.com/s/80vqa767bgd8x6v/2018_ISPIM_Forum_Book.pdf?dl=0
+Validity beyond the present is the research-in-progress paper that was presented at the International Society for Professional Innovation Management conference in Boston by Monica and MFA co-authors Eunmi Moon and Miriam Salah – programme available here: www.dropbox.com/s/80vqa767bgd8x6v/2018_ISPIM_Forum_Book.pdf?dl=0

 From Jan 20 – Feb 4, Stan participated at a summit in the Amazon jungle, organized by the International Development Innovation Network.
 The purpose of the summit was to pilot a co-design process that can help local communities and the communist guerrillas imagine a better future together.
 Stan helped to lead the ideation process, using a workshop developed around Dator’s model of the four futures: growth, discipline, collapse, and transformation.
 Juan de la Rosa and Natalie were also there, working as design consultants.

 There is a sense in which all prototypes have an experimental purpose, since they are made to instantiate some features of an artifact that does not yet exist.

 However, there is a useful distinction to be made between prototypes in practice and prototypes for research purposes.
 The latter would be ones that aren’t intended to address a problem directly, but instead to learn more about some general principles that could apply not only to the current problem, but also to others.